 Under the hepatitis B monitoring programme, people living with hepatitis B are offered regular blood tests to check whether they are still infected with the virus.
-HFNZ will keep GPs informed of patients regular blood test results.

-Research shows six-monthly monitoring of chronic hepatitis B patients is the gold standard of care to help reduce the risk of liver disease (including HCC)1.
+Research shows six-monthly monitoring of chronic hepatitis B patients is the gold standard of care to help reduce the risk of liver disease (including HCC).
 Blood tests can detect early signs of liver disease, HCC and cirrhosis.

-HFNZ Long-term monitoring includes:
+HFNZ Long-term monitoring includes

-- New patient education, HBV assessment following HBV diagnosis and letter to GP. - HBV education and support for patients and healthcare providers. - Six-monthly blood tests results of which are copied to GP's: - HBsAg hepatitis B surface antigen - HBeAg hepatitis B e antigen - LFT Liver function tests (All LFT's including AST) - AFP alpha-fetoprotein tests - FBC Full Blood Count - HBV DNA Hepatitis B Viral Load (when required) - Referrals for six-monthly liver ultrasound scans for patients with an increased risk of liver cancer (HCC), e.g. - History of HCC in first degree relatives - Cirrhosis - Reach B>5% risk of HCC in ten years - Referrals to secondary care and/or HFNZ specialist assessment where appropriate. - Arranging liver Elastography/Fibroscan (when required). - Copies to GP's of all relevant correspondence including referrals and electronic blood test results. - May refer to GP for long-term antiviral treatment.
+- New patient education.
+Includes HBV assessment following HBV diagnosis and letter to GP. - HBV education and support for patients and healthcare providers. - Six-monthly blood tests: HBsAg, HBeAg, AFP, LFT's (incl AST) and HBV DNA (when required) results of which are copied to GP's. - Referrals for six-monthly liver ultrasound scans for patients with an increased risk of liver cancer (HCC) - Referrals to secondary care Gastroenterology and/or HFNZ specialist assessment where appropriate. - Arranging liver Elastography/Fibroscan (when required). - Copies to GP's of all relevant correspondence including referrals and electronic blood test results. - May refer to GP for long-term antiviral treatment.